sudheeshmohan47/VideoPlayer/README.md

 - **Workmanager**:  Jetpack api used for handling background tasks.
 Handles downloads and saving the status to the database for tracking.
 Also handles internet connectivity.

 ## Architecture
-OnlineStoreSample app is structured in a mix of clean architecture, MVVM, and MVI pattern.
+VideoPlayer app is structured in a mix of clean architecture, MVVM, and MVI pattern.
 The whole project is clearly separated in layers - Presentation, Business logic and Data layer.

 Project is a combination of multiple MFE's (Micro Front Ends)